Felixthomas-dev/Aircraft-Engine-Maintenance-/README.md

 ---

 ### License
-This project is licensed under the MIT License.
-See the LICENSE file for more details
+This project is open source and available under the [MIT License](LICENSE), promoting free use, modification, and distribution of the software, ensuring that contributions are welcomed and recognized.